Dasix/grits-plugin-docs/src/helpers/README.md

 *USAGE*

 1. Create and publish a Google Drawing.
-2. Get the id from the url used to share the drawing. https://docs.google.com/drawings/d/ `1FBlbv91pgvwGPH6q1-xxxxxxxx-7kQLrtjHavj4xSxyk` /pub?w=1004&h=562
+2. Get the id from the url used to share the drawing.
+(The bit immediately after the '.../d/')
 3. Insert the following into your markdown file.

 `{@gdraw id="", title="optional", <opt width="" or height=""> /}`

+imarkup

+palette

+youtube

+yuml

+There is more to write about this section.

 ## Menu Helpers